zeruhur/gist/GIST!.md

 Version 2.0

 GIST! began as a design experiment aimed at implementing the "original 2d6 science fiction roleplaying game" as a generic setting-agnostic system.
-This second embodiment departs from its origins but retains its basic principles:
+This second embodiment departs from its origins but maintain its core principles:
 - Quick to read.
 - 2d6 only.
 - Index card character sheets.